alexozer/slapcounter/README.md

 platformio run -t upload
 ```

 The first upload may take a little bit longer as dependencies are installed or compiled.
+You may also need to press the reset button on the Teensy while uploading.

 ## Updating sLapCounter software